-The duodenum is the first, shortest, widest, and the most rigid part of the small intestine.
-It goes from the pylorus to the duodenojejunal flexure.
-It was thus termed by Herophilus in 300 BC because its length was roughly equivalent to the combined width of 12 fingers.
+The Duodenum is the first, widest, rigid and the shortest part of small intestine.
+It starts from the pylorus and goes upto the duodenojejunal flexure.
+During the 300 BC, it was hence termed by Herophilus because its length was roughly equivalent to the combined width of 12 fingers.

 The term “duodenum” is the Latin corruption of Greek word “do-deka-daktulos” meaning 12 fingers.

-The duodenum is 10 inches (25 cm) long.
-It commences at the pylorus which is located on the transpyloric plane about 2.5 cm to the right of the median plane and ends at the duodenojejunal junction which is located about 2.5 cm to the left of the median plane and little below the transpyloric plane.
+The duodenum measures about 10 inches (25 cm) in length.
+It starts at the pylorus, located on the transpyloric plane about 2.5 cm to the right of the median plane and ends at the duodenojejunal junction which is located about 2.5 cm to the left of the median plane and little below the transpyloric plane.

 The duodenum is retroperitoneal with the exception of the proximal 2.5 cm, that is suspended above by the lesser omentum and below by the greater omentum.

 The primary purpose of the duodenum is digestion.
 It gets chyme from the stomach that is blended with bile and pancreatic enzymes here.

 The duodenum is situated in the abdominal cavity above the level of the umbilicus opposite to the L1, L2, L3 vertebrae.